Avalanche (1978 film): Production

 The film was shot at the Purgatory Resort north of Durango, Colorado over an eight-week period.
 The ski scenes were at Purgatory Ski Resort.
 The avalanche scenes, in which the people are indoors, were filmed at The Lodge at Tamarron, south of Purgatory.
 At least one scene was filmed in Durango with the Gaslight Movie Theater in the background, at which one of the premier showings of the film was held.

 Lewis Teague was second unit director.

 Reception

 Avalanche was one of the most expensive films ever made by New World Pictures and was not a success at the box office.

 The film came out at the same time as New World's Piranha.
 Corman says that New World thought Avalanche would be more of a success because "it was more mainstream" and had bigger stars; however, Piranha was the bigger hit.
 In hindsight, Corman says this was because Piranha was "funny and very well directed".

-Critical
+Critical response

 The Los Angeles Times called it "a formula disaster picture" but "its well drawn credible people and swift pacing combine to make it a satisfying diversion" although it "plays more like a TV movie than a theatrical release."
 Variety said it "combines all the familiar ingredients into a rolling, rushing thriller that will quickly capture its intended audience."

+Marc Sigoloff wrote: "Although merely a Roger Corman cheapie, Avalanche possesses more wit and intelligence than the big budgeted Hollywood films."